konradha/konradha.github.io/content/posts/pinns.md

 theory, test functions, finite elements, C++, functional analysis, visualization libraries, parallelization.
 Finally, you put it together to solve heat or wave equations.
 Then, when you're more of a practitioner in industry, you fall back to using Ansys.
 In 2023 however, we can just take our good ol' reliable Pytorch and _have Adam walk the space that minimizes the residuals we define for a given PDE_.

-And: we don't even need any data.
-Choosing our points in a [smart manner](https://pytorch.org/docs/stable/generated/torch.quasirandom.SobolEngine.html) (ie. not sampling from some centered distribution), you can even deduce very nice bounds on convergence and precision of the solution you arrive at.
+And: you don't even need any external data.
+Choosing your points in a [smart manner](https://pytorch.org/docs/stable/generated/torch.quasirandom.SobolEngine.html) (ie. not sampling from some centered distribution), you can even deduce very nice bounds on convergence and precision of the solution you arrive at.
 Tremendous.